Clinically reviewed by Chris Mosunic, PhD, RD, MBA, Chief Clinical Officer, Calm

 For example, Calm Health offers a dedicated analytics portal that allows HR professionals to view aggregated, anonymized data across their population, including

-HR leaders would be able to see symptoms of anxiety spiking across the employee population during a performance review cycle or quarterly business review.
+HR leaders can see symptoms of anxiety spiking across the employee population during a performance review cycle or quarterly business review, for example.
 By identifying these trends as they’re happening, they can make targeted interventions to support their teams in the moment.